-NEW YORK, January 3 -- The bilingual streaming production of "The Dybbuk" by S. An-ski (Shloyme Zaynvl Rapoport), which was performed at Theater for the New City by New Yiddish Rep on the play's 100th anniversary (December 9 to 13), has been edited for video-on-demand and will be presented through midnight January 31 by New Yiddish Rep at https://www.newyiddishrep.org/.
+NEW YORK, February 3 -- The bilingual streaming production of "The Dybbuk" by S. An-ski (Shloyme Zaynvl Rapoport), which was performed at Theater for the New City by New Yiddish Rep on the play's 100th anniversary (December 9 to 13), has been edited for video-on-demand and is now available on Vimeo at: https://vimeo.com/495352677.

 "The Dybbuk" is arguably the most well-known play in the Yiddish theater lexicon.
 It was premiered on December 9, 1920 by the Vilna Troupe at the Eizeum theater in Warsaw.
 Its success catapulted that company onto the International stage.
 It has since been translated into 27 languages and performed worldwide.